DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/rqa.md

 ```

 !!! info
     When we estimate LAM directly using this function overload, the library will automatically use a line motif constrained shape.
-If you want to use a square shape, try:
-    ```@repl rqa
-    lam = laminarity(data, th; mode = :square)
-    ```